samanthagatt/Swift-Design-Patterns/Platform Patterns/README.md

 4. To maintain lower coupling, use a protocol for the delegate and implement it with an object (class or struct)
 5. Allow your delegate object to only implement the methods it wishes wherever possible
     - Either expose your protocol to Objective C and mark them as `optional` or provide default implementations in an extension

+## Data Sources
+* Specialized delegations that provide data rather than control behavior when an event occurrs
+* No benefit in combining delegate and data source
+  * Delegate and data source have different jobs so why combine them
+* Act as a thin layer above the model to provide shaping before models are used